 Here’s a simple breakdown:

-For most loans, interest accrues daily.
-This means that the longer you take to pay off your loan, the more interest you'll end up paying.
-With private loans, interest rates can vary, but they’re often higher than federal loan rates.
-Knowing how much you owe each month and how interest accumulates can help you plan ahead.
-The more you understand the mechanics of your loans, the easier it will be to create a realistic budget.
+For most loans, interest accrues daily, meaning the longer you take to pay off your loan, the more interest you'll end up paying.
+With private loans, interest rates can vary, and they’re often higher than federal loan rates.

 2. Track Your Spending with Apps